 Tapioca flour is obtained by grating and drying the cassava pulp.
 Tapioca flour is a common source of carbohydrates in grain-free dog foods, and is easy to work with in many homemade dog treats recipes.

-As it does not have many nutrients, it is not a very healthy option, and it is preferable to use it in combination with other flours.
+As it does not have many nutrients, it is not a very healthy option.

 LEGUMES FLOURS FOR HOMEMADE DOG TREATS

 Some of the best alternatives to legume flours are: